SpiffInc/polyn/polyn_new/README.md

 ```

 Elixir 1.12.1
-Once we have Elixir and Erlang, we are ready to install the Phoenix application generator:
+Once we have Elixir and Erlang, we are ready to install the Polyn application generator:

 ```bash
 $ mix archive.install hex polyn_new